 Concerns about a child's welfare should be referred to local authority children's social care.
-Where a child is suffering, or is likely to suffer from harm, the Much Marcle CE Primary School will make a referral to children's social care and if appropriate the police is made immediately.
+Where a child is suffering, or is likely to suffer from harm, the school/setting will make a referral to children's social care and if appropriate the police is made immediately.
 Referrals will follow the local referral process.
 Children's social care assessments should consider where children are being harmed in contexts outside the home.
-Much Marcle CE Primary School provide as much information as possible as part of the referral process.
+Name of setting will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.

-Additional information is available here: Chapter one of Working Together to Safeguard Children.
-Examples of poor practice include:
+Additional information is available in: Chapter 1 of Working Together to Safeguard Children 2023 - A Shared Responsibility.
+Pg 11